webpack/webpack.js.org/content/api/loaders.md

 ---

-Loaders allow you to preprocess files as you `require()` or “load” them.
-Loaders are kind of like “tasks” in other build tools, and provide a powerful way to handle front-end build steps.
-Loaders can transform files from a different language (like CoffeeScript to JavaScript), or inline images as data URLs.
-Loaders even allow you to do things like `require()` css files right in your JavaScript!

-To tell webpack to transform a module with a loader, you can specify the loader in the webpack [configuration](/configuration) file (preferred) or in the module request, such as in a `require()` call.

-?> When /concepts/loaders merges, we should link to the many usages of loaders found there (require vs configuration) from this page.
+Loaders are transformations that are applied on the source code of a module.
+They are functions (running in Node.js) that take the source of a resource file as the parameter and return the new source.

 ## How to write a loader

 A loader is just a JavaScript module that exports a function.
-The compiler calls this function and passes the result of the previous loader or the resource file into it.
-The `this` context of the function is filled-in by the compiler with some useful methods that allow the loader (among other things) to change its invocation style to async, or get query parameters.
+The [loader runner](https://github.com/webpack/loader-runner) calls this function and passes the result of the previous loader or the resource file into it.
+The `this` context of the function is filled-in by webpack and the [loader runner](https://github.com/webpack/loader-runner) with some useful methods that allow the loader (among other things) to change its invocation style to async, or get query parameters.
 The first loader is passed one argument: the content of the resource file.
 The compiler expects a result from the last loader.
 The result should be a `String` or a `Buffer` (which is converted to a string), representing the JavaScript source code of the module.
 An optional SourceMap result (as JSON object) may also be passed.

 A single result can be returned in **sync mode**.
 For multiple results the `this.callback()` must be called.
-In **async mode** `this.async()` must be called.
-It returns `this.callback()` if **async mode** is allowed.
-Then the loader must return `undefined` and call the callback.
+In **async mode** `this.async()` must be called to indicate that the [loader runner](https://github.com/webpack/loader-runner) should wait for an asynchronous result.
+It returns `this.callback()`.
+Then the loader must return `undefined` and call that callback.

 ## Examples